Nickpizzablock/bwamin/README.md

 Anaconda can be installed here: https://www.anaconda.com/download

-- Install BWA for benchmarking using conda
+- Install BWA for benchmarking using conda (in mac or linux environment)
 ```
 conda install -c bioconda bwa
 ```